aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Getting_Started.md

 ```

 All we are doing here is creating three distinct HTML elements: `const {..., button:Button, span:Display, Counter} = XElement}` .

 Two of these *Named Elements* are known HTML Elements, a `<button>` and a `<span>`, the third `Counter` is deliberately unreferenced, this results in a HTML `<counter>` element which is a `HTML Fragment`, a special type of HTML element and one we would explain in more detail later on.
  <!-- TODO: Link to the HTML FRAGMENT AND ITS BEHAVIOUR ONCE WRITTEN UP -->

 To apply the JavaScript we use one of many special `@` decorators that comes with `XElement` to inform the Element of what type of action we wish it to perform.

-Using only vanilla JS all we are asking it to **do** is, when clicked increase the counter value by one and, update the `textContent` of the `<Display>` to reflect the new value.
+Using only vanilla JS all we are asking it to **do** is, when clicked increase the counter value by one and, update the `textContent` of the `<Counter>` to reflect the new value.

 This `<Counter>` can be displayed many times and in as many different places around your Astro site as you wish.